vgvassilev/clad/docs/userDocs/source/user/DevelopersDocumentation.rst

 For cases like these, we can directly ssh into the Github runner and debug the codebase there itself, thus saving a lot of time in replicating the Github runner environment.

-To ssh into the GitHub runner on which tests are failing, increase the value of ``timeout-minutes`` key in ``.github/workflows/ci.yml`` to a suitable value for debugging --  30 - 60 minutes should generally be enough.
+To ssh into the GitHub runner on which tests are failing, click on re-run actions and select the debug logging checkbox.
+If necessary increase the value of ``timeout-minutes`` key in ``.github/workflows/ci.yml`` to a suitable value for debugging --  30 - 60 minutes should generally be enough.